isabella232/journeys.en/help/using/functions/functiontostring.md

 # toString {#toString}

 Converts an argument value into a string value, depending on its type.
-For more informtation on data types, refer to [Data types](../expression/expressionconstants.md).
+For more informtation on data types, refer to [](../expression/expressionconstants.md).

 ## Category